 Centers for Disease Control and Prevention

-- The CDC has updated its recommended strategies for optimizing provider supplies of disposable medical gloves.
+- The CDC has updated its guidance for wearing masks to slow the spread of COVID-19.

 - The CDC has updated its guidance on safety precautions when using electrostatic sprayers, foggers, misters, or vaporizers for surface disinfection during the COVID-19 pandemic.

 - The CDC has published five new research reports on COVID-19.
 These reports examine:

 - COVID-19 and influenza discharge diagnoses as a percentage of emergency department visits by year, June 2018 through March 2021.

 - Update on excess deaths associated with the COVID-19 pandemic, January 26, 2020 to February 27, 2021.

 - COVID-19 pandemic-associated changes in emergency department visits from December 2020 through January 2021.